 We the Builders brings together 3D printer operators from all over the world to create sculptures that inspire makers.
 Our sculptures have toured maker-related events of all sizes around the northeastern United States, from local STEAM education events all the way to the White House.
 The group was founded during a hackathon in 2014 by Todd Blatt and Marty McGuire.

-If you're a fan of our work and want to help support this and future projects, you can donate using the button below.
-Since we are not a registered non-profit - just some makers funding this out of our own pockets - donations are not tax-deductible, but we are so grateful for any contributions - whether they are monetary, or just a gift of your time and space!
+If you're a fan of our work and want to help support this and future projects, you can support us on GoFundMe or donate directly via the PayPal link below.
+Since we are not a registered non-profit – just some makers funding this out of our own pockets – donations are not tax-deductible, but we are so grateful for any contributions - whether they are monetary, or just a gift of your time and space!
 We the Builders does not exist without people like you!